 Staff duties, schedules, and work method may be adjusted or revised.
 Each court must have sufficient staff available to operate between the hours of 8:30 a.m. and 4:30 p.m., Monday through Friday, except for court holidays.
 There shall be sufficient commissioner staff to operate on existing schedules.

-Through Phase Four, all incumbent judges will continue to be cross-designated so they can serve in any trial court in Maryland.
+Through January 15, 2021, all incumbent judges will continue to be cross-designated so they can serve in any trial court in Maryland.
 Regardless of phase, judges shall be available to report in person or to serve remotely as determined by their administrative judge.

 Search warrants will be addressed 24-hours a day, 7-days a week, in all phases.
 Search warrants will be handled electronically, if at all possible.
 Administrative judges will assign a judge to cover search warrant duty for specific timeframes.